 To reflect the inter-regional membership of the expanded email discussion group, this has been renamed the British Paediatric Allergy Network.
 The BPAN is open to those working in paediatric allergy anywhere in the UK, or, in some cases, overseas if they have had and maintain a strong link with Paediatric Allergy in the UK.

-The current chairperson of the LPAG and moderator of the BPAN is Dr Diab Haddad.
-For further details regarding both The London Paediatric Allergy Group the British Paediatric Allergy Network, including for requests to join, please contact using the link below.
+The current group chair and moderator of the BPAN is Dr Emily Derrick.
+For further details regarding both the British Paediatric Allergy Network, including requests to join, please contact us using the link below.

 The North West Paediatric Allergy and Infection Network was formally recognised in April 2015.
 The Network is currently focusing on three main work streams: Allergy, Infection and TB.